fangsonghub/tcsabib/about.md

 of some of the topics here.
-But of course, this should only be a jump-start for you to explore an area and distill the most relevant information effectively (an essential skill that every researcher needs to develop).
+But of course, this should only be a jump-start for you to explore an area and distill the most relevant information effectively (an essential skill that every researcher needs to develop and master).

-Thanks to all who have been and will be contributing!
+Read the [guidelines](/guide/) if you want to contribute.
+Thanks to all current and future contributors!